Parallelizing Contextual Bandits: Parallelizing Linear Bandits

 Finally, in the event a particular round $t$ is a doubling round, we allow our algorithms to call a \textit{doubling round routine}, $\{ \x_{t,p} \}_{p=1}^{P} \leftarrow \textsc{DR}(\cF_{t,P})$, where $\cF_{t,P}$ is the $\sigma$-algebra containing all information regarding past contexts, rewards, and selected actions.
 The doubling round routine allows our algorithm to make a different choice of actions instead of the actions $\{ \y_{t,p} \}_{p=1}^{P}$ suggested by the optimistic algorithm if round $t$ is a doubling round.
 In many cases, this routine can simply be taken to be the \textit{identity} map and non-trivial parallelism gains are still obtained.
 However, in \cref{sec:rich_context} we provide an example of a nontrivial choice of doubling round routine that can exploit the geometry of the context sets for improved performance.

-Throughout the following sections our regret upper bounds are stated with high probability.
-That is, we claim $\cR(T,P) \leq \rate$, with probability at least $1-O(\delta)$, where $\rate$ has at most $O(\log(\frac{1}{\delta}))$ dependence on $\delta$.
-However, under \cref{assump:data,,assump:param}, the total regret can always be trivially bounded as $O(LS TP)$.
-Thus, our high-probability regret bounds can be easily converted to upper bounds in expectation at the cost of only logarithmic factors by setting $\delta \propto (\frac{1}{TP})^2$, for example.
+We note that our algorithms fall under the term of the \textit{fixed batch setting} as described in the adaptivity literature -- where synchronization between processors is specified at a predefined set of intervals.